wenext-limited/pr-agent/docs/docs/pr_benchmark/index.md

 ## Methodology

 Qodo Merge PR Benchmark evaluates and compares the performance of Large Language Models (LLMs) in analyzing pull request code and providing meaningful code suggestions.
-Our diverse dataset comprises of 400 pull requests from over 100 repositories, spanning various programming languages and frameworks to reflect real-world scenarios.
+Our diverse dataset contains 400 pull requests from over 100 repositories, spanning various programming languages and frameworks to reflect real-world scenarios.

-- For each pull request, we have pre-generated suggestions from [11](https://qodo-merge-docs.qodo.ai/pr_benchmark/#models-used-for-generating-the-benchmark-baseline) different top-performing models using the Qodo Merge `improve` tool.
+- For each pull request, we have pre-generated suggestions from eleven different top-performing models using the Qodo Merge `improve` tool.
 The prompt for response generation can be found [here](https://github.com/qodo-ai/pr-agent/blob/main/pr_agent/settings/code_suggestions/pr_code_suggestions_prompts_not_decoupled.toml).

-- To benchmark a model, we generate its suggestions for the same pull requests and ask a high-performing judge model to **rank** the new model's output against the 11 pre-generated baseline suggestions.
+- To benchmark a model, we generate its suggestions for the same pull requests and ask a high-performing judge model to **rank** the new model's output against the pre-generated baseline suggestions.
 We utilize OpenAI's `o3` model as the judge, though other models have yielded consistent results.
 The prompt for this ranking judgment is available [here](https://github.com/Codium-ai/pr-agent-settings/tree/main/benchmark).

 - We aggregate ranking outcomes across all pull requests, calculating performance metrics for the evaluated model.

-We also analyze the qualitative feedback from the judge to identify the model's comparative strengths and weaknesses against the established baselines.
+- We also analyze the qualitative feedback from the judge to identify the model's comparative strengths and weaknesses against the established baselines.
 This approach provides not just a quantitative score but also a detailed analysis of each model's strengths and weaknesses.

+A list of the models used for generating the baseline suggestions, and example results, can be found in the [Appendix](#appendix-example-results).

 [//]: # (Note that this benchmark focuses on quality: the ability of an LLM to process complex pull request with multiple files and nuanced task to produce high-quality code suggestions.)